STITeam2020/Project_01/README.md

    ```

 ### How to use
- The following table contains a list of pre-popelated users in the database hopping to facilate the first use use and the test stage of the application .
+ The following table contains a list of pre-populated users in the database hoping to facilitate the first use and the test stage of the application.

 | username         | password      | admin |
 | -----------------|:-------------:| -----:|